dwyl/learn-elixir/README.md

   ```
   defp deps do
   [
-    {:ex_doc, "~> 0.19.3", only: :dev}
+    {:ex_doc, "~> 0.21", only: :dev}
   ]
   end
   ```
- When publishing a package the documentation will be automatically generated.
+ When publishing a package, the documentation will be automatically generated.
- So if the dependency ex_doc is not declared, the package won't be able to be published
+ So if the dependency `ex_doc` is not declared, the package won't be able to be published

 - Run `mix hex.publish` and if all the information are correct reply `Y`